Understanding Reglan Tardive Dyskinesia: Symptoms, Diagnosis, and Monitoring

 Frequently Asked Questions

-What is Reglan and how does it cause tardive dyskinesia?
+What is Reglan and how is it linked to tardive dyskinesia?

-Reglan (metoclopramide) is a dopamine D2-receptor blocker used for nausea and gastroparesis.
-It can cause tardive dyskinesia (TD) by blocking dopamine receptors in the brain, leading to involuntary movements.
+Reglan (metoclopramide) is a medication used to treat gastrointestinal disorders.
+It can cause tardive dyskinesia (TD), a potentially irreversible movement disorder, by blocking dopamine D2 receptors in the brain.
 The FDA has issued a boxed warning about this risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

-What are the legal criteria for a Reglan tardive dyskinesia lawsuit?
+What are the settlement criteria for a Reglan tardive dyskinesia lawsuit?

 Does submitting information create an attorney-client relationship?